Rustic self-catering retreats

 The annexe is a cute and quirky self-contained one-bedroom cottage with its own kitchen and bathroom.
 The double bedroom and living room both have mezzanine levels and vaulted ceilings, and there’s a verandah outside.

-I will be around further down the garden for much of the time, but may be away for a couple of nights at a time – I’ll make sure one of us is here to show you around on arrival though, and will be contactable by phone.
+I will probably be around further down the garden for much of the time, but may be away for a couple of nights at a time – I’ll make sure one of us is here to show you around on arrival though, and will be contactable by phone.

 Looking from the living room into the bedroom.
 Who needs boring, regular sized doorways?